-By implementing TCFD's recommendations, we strive to improve the quality and consistency of our climate-related disclosure on the CDP Climate Change survey.
+By implementing TCFD's recommendations and responding to the CDP survey, we strive to improve the quality and consistency of our climate-related disclosure.

 The Japan Climate Initiative (JCI) is a network of non-state actors (companies, local governments and NGOs) in Japan which are actively engaged in climate action and committed to strengthening communication and exchanging related strategies and solutions.

-Rakuten joined JCI in December 2019, pledging to stand at the forefront of society’s decarbonization envisioned by the Paris Agreement.
+Rakuten joined JCI in December 2019, pledging to stand at the forefront of society’s decarbonization as envisioned in the Paris Agreement.
 In support of JCI, Rakuten believes that Japan can and should play a greater role in realizing a decarbonized society primarily through the expansion of renewable energies.

-To protect our planet, we are committed to reducing the adverse environmental impact caused by our business activities such as waste generation, consumption of natural resources including water, and emissions of all forms of pollution throughout the value chain: production of goods and services, use of packaging materials, order deliveries, etc.
+We are committed to reducing the adverse environmental effects caused by our business activities, such as waste generation, consumption of natural resources — including water — and emission of all forms of pollution throughout the value chain — such as during the production of goods and services, the use of packaging materials, and the delivery of orders.

-For our delivery packaging in Japan, we aim to use the most appropriate package size according to product dimensions in order to minimize the use of materials.
+For our delivery packaging in Japan, we aim to use the most minimal package size, according to the dimensions of the product contained within, to minimize the use of materials

-For shipping boxes, we procure and use cardboard boxes made from 90 to 95% recycled paper as specified by Japanese standards.
-In addition, inflatable packing materials (air pillows) are used as cushioning solutions to protect products for some deliveries, an environmentally-friendly alternative to other materials.
+For shipping boxes, we procure and use cardboard boxes made from 90 to 95% recycled paper.
+In addition, inflatable air pillows are used as cushioning solutions to protect certain products when they’re delivered — an environmentally friendly alternative to other packing materials.

 Our business activities are supported by the richness and diversity of natural ecosystems that our service infrastructures and operations may impact.
-The Rakuten Group is committed to complying with domestic and international laws related to the conservation of biodiversity, to conducting business activities with due consideration to biodiversity, and to mitigating the harmful impact that our services and products may have.
+The Rakuten Group is committed to complying with domestic and international laws related to the conservation of biodiversity, to conducting business activities with due consideration to biodiversity, and to mitigating any harmful impacts that our services and products may have.

 Rakuten follows all local and relevant international laws on animals and wildlife, including international conventions such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and comprehensive regulations such as Japan’s Act for the Conservation of Endangered Species of Wild Fauna and Flora.

-In addition to these laws, Rakuten’s marketplace policy, covering services such as Rakuten Ichiba or Rakuma, also prohibits the sale of wildlife products including those which make use of whale, dolphin, ivory or sea turtle.
+In addition to these laws, Rakuten’s marketplace policy — covering services such as Rakuten Ichiba and Rakuma — also prohibits the sale of wildlife products including those which make use of whale, dolphin, ivory or sea turtle.

-Rakuten is committed to working with our merchant partners to ensure their businesses are conducted and their products on our e-commerce marketplaces are sourced and produced in consideration of biodiversity.
+Rakuten is committed to working with our merchant partners to ensure their businesses are conducted and their products on our e-commerce marketplaces are sourced and produced with due consideration made to biodiversity.
 Merchants not adhering to these guidelines may be subject to financial and other penalties.

-For more details, see here (page in Japanese).
+For more details, click here (page in Japanese).

-*B2B2C: A business model where a company sells products or services to another companies and those buyers sell purchased products and services to general consumers
+*B2B2C: A business model where a company sells products or services to other companies and those buyers sell purchased products and services to general consumers.